 On the way to Ponta do Sol you could do the self-guided '25 Fontes levada walk' in the middle of the Paul da Serra plateau.
 This walk is very popular with daytrippers from Funchal so in order to avoid the crowds an early start is recommended.
 Continue your drive via Encumeada to the south coast and the lovely village of Ponta do Sol.
 Overnight at Hotal da Vila in a twin room with sea view for two nights.

 You could either visit the sandy beach of Calheta (made from imported sand from Morocco) or have a day at leisure.
 You can use the facilities of the Estalegem da Ponta do Sol situated high on a cliff overlooking the bay, or relax and unwind on one of the many terraces in this picturesque little town.

 Today's drive will take you via Cabo Girao (lookout point with a glass skywalk) via the pretty harbour town of Camara de Lobos (well known for its excellent wine) to your next hotel high up in the hills of Jardim da Serra.
 Overnight at Hotel Quinta da Serra in a superior room for two nights.

-There is no need to leave your hotel today, as the quinta's lush gardens (the hotel even organise a guided tour of the garden) offer tranquility, whilst the excellent restaurant prepares delicious international and organic cuisine with their own produce from their organic garden.
+There is no need to leave your hotel today.
+The quinta's lush gardens (the hotel organises a guided tour) are wonderful and have seating areas ideal for you to relax with a book.
+The excellent restaurant prepares delicious international and organic cuisine prepared with local produce and own fruits and herbs from the hotel's organic garden.

 Day at leisure until it's time for your transfer to the airport and your flight home.